 A few minutes later, the Terminator moves in to rescue Sarah from the hostile hospital wardens.
 The third warden who attacks the Terminator is thrown into a wall.
 In the uncut version, we see his face slam into the wall with a heavy (and

-impact sound, but the UK version removes this footage.
+comical) impact sound, but the UK version removes this footage.
 After the Terminator successfully rescues Sarah and they make an attempt to escape with John from the hospital grounds, the team commandeers a police car in the underground garage.
-After the

-Terminator pulls the policeman out of the car, the uncut version shows the policeman's face being slammed into a concrete pillar, again with another heavy impact sound.
-The UK video version reduces the sound of the impact, as well as removing the visual
+After the Terminator pulls the policeman out of the car, the uncut version shows the policeman's face being slammed into a concrete pillar, again with another heavy impact sound.
+The UK video version reduces the sound of the impact, as well as

 well as removing the visual details; retaining the reduced impact sound over the proceeding shot of the T-1000 dropping down into the elevator.

 The final change made to the film occurs as our heroes attempt to break out of the Cyberdyne building.
 This was the scene that the BBFC was concerned as being a borderline 15/18 issue when they first examined the rough cut, but which they

 ultimately left untouched for the theatrical release.
 However, the scene was cut for the UK video version, the BBFC having instructed the distributors:

 When Terminator emerges from lift to see S.W.A.T. team waiting in lobby, considerably reduce close impact shots as he shoots them in the legs to disable them.

 A handful of separate impacts were cut from this sequence, resulting in a reduction of the infliction of pain and injury that Chief Censor James Ferman was so fond of cutting at the time.